gonezama/data-practice/README.md

-# dbt-practice
+# data-practice

-A dbt practice project with toy data, inspired by [this data engineering project video](https://www.youtube.com/watch?v=3pLKTmdWDXk&t=1s).
-The video demonstrates many good practices and procedures, though this repo adapts and changes some elements.
+A data engineering practice project with toy data, inspired by [this data engineering project video](https://www.youtube.com/watch?v=3pLKTmdWDXk&t=1s).
+The video demonstrates many good practices and procedures, though this repo adapts and changes some elements in order to experiment with other tools.

 ## Requirements